ANZICS CTG Supported Study

 Targeted hypothermia versus targeted normothermia after out-of-hospital cardiac arrest 2, a randomised clinical trial

-Manoj Saxena (Chair), Anders Åneman, Frances Bass (Project Manager), Rinaldo Bellomo, Glenn Eastwood, Naomi Hammond, John Myburgh, Parisa Glass, Colman Taylor, and Niklas Nielsen.
+Manoj Saxena (Chair), Anders Åneman, Frances Bass (Project Manager), Glenn Eastwood, Naomi Hammond, Colman Taylor, Niklas Nielsen.

-The George Institute for Global Health, University of NSW, Sydney
+The George Institute for Global Health, University of UNSW, Sydney

 The Swedish Research Council – Grant Nr:2016-00428 $AUD 3,247,977.00